Colette (2020 film)

-It won the Academy Award for Best Documentary Short Subject at the 93rd Academy Awards.

-Co-produced by Oculus and Respawn Entertainment as part of the documentary gallery for the virtual-reality video game Medal of Honor: Above and Beyond, Colette is the first film produced by a video-game studio to win or be nominated for an Academy Award.

 Plot

-Together with aspiring historian Lucie Fouble, 90-year-old Resistance fighter Colette Marin-Catherine travels to Nordhausen to visit Mittelbau-Dora concentration camp.
+Together with aspiring historian Lucie Fouble, 90-year-old French Resistance fighter Colette Marin-Catherine travels to Nordhausen to visit Mittelbau-Dora concentration camp.
 Until then, she had avoided visiting the place where her brother, Jean-Pierre, died.
 The whole family was active in the resistance.
 She wrote down the registration numbers of passing trucks.
 Her brother had collected weapons for the resistance and was arrested in the process.
 He died in the concentration camp at the age of 19 as a result of forced labor combined with malnutrition.
 Because of her experiences, she avoided traveling to Germany.
 Fouble contacted her after researching her brother.

 When they first meet, Fouble asks if they could take Jean Pierre's photo on the trip.
 Colette tells how her father had hid a camera under his shirt while visiting in order to take the photo.
 While on the train to Nordhausen, Colette talks about how she felt distant from her brother, and describes how she felt guilty when her mother wished that she had been taken in place of Jean-Pierre.
-At Nordhausen, the former mayor wants to say a few words to Colette, but she interrupts him, saying that she wasn't feeling well.
+At Nordhausen, the former mayor wants to say a few words to Colette, but she interrupts him, saying that she is not feeling well.
 The next day, they visit the concentration camp's memorial site.
 They see the prison block that her brother likely slept in, as well as the tunnels where prisoners were forced to build V-2 rockets.
 While looking over the ruins of the prison block, Colette bursts into tears as she had forgotten to bring flowers for her brother.
 After visiting the camp's crematorium, she presents Fouble with a ring Jean-Pierre had made for her mother.